Useful pages on the regulator website

 - an ineligibility to work in private entities or to advise companies related to the supervised sector (ie, financial sector) for 10 years as of the date of leaving a position in the public sector.

 The above caused many mid and high-level CNBV officials to resign or to be removed, leaving the CNBV with a diminished workforce, which has adversely affected its response times and its resolution of matters.
+Moreover, the lockdown and remote work measures caused by the covid-19 pandemic has limited the workstream and availability of the remaining CNBV’s officials, which has evidenced the lack of sufficient workforce.

 The CNBV historically was a seedbed of talent and an attractive place to grow professionally in the financial sector before positioning oneself in the private sector, but this is no longer the case.